 State-Owned Studies in Patience

 CalTrans (Division of Highways) planned to use the land for a freeway overpass for then-under-construction Interstate 5.
-That overpass didn’t happen there.
+That overpass eventually happened, just not there.

 Then in 1972, the state Department of Parks and Recreation wanted to put a second Railroad Museum there, complete with rail technology and working train restoration exhibits.
 Since this was even before the first Railroad Museum in Old Sacramento was built, it also never materialized.

 (Side note: We completed plans to put this same Railroad Technology Museum at two other possible sites in Sacramento, near River Station B – at The Docks and in The Railyards.)

 Once the State of California owned River Station B, they could not sell the property if any state agencies wanted it.
 In 1974, the property was handed over to the Department of General Services to do something with, but nothing happened.

 In the mid-1980’s, a group of car buffs approached Department of Parks & Recreation about donating the abandoned building to turn it into a museum of vintage automobiles.
 The backers obtained written commitments from 100 car owners and a tentative commitment from CalTrans to display its collection of historical equipment and scale models of highways (…exciting, I know!) but they couldn’t make it work there.